Geek, gamer, writer, graphic artist. Ced's favorite shows and adventures are those that allow him to enjoy the world

 Copyright protects content creators of all genres and is generally regarded as a good thing.
-Thanks to that, it is often forgotten that copyright is by its nature a double-edged sword too.
+Because of that, it is often forgotten that copyright is by its nature a double-edged sword too.

 Too often, Copyright is a bane to creativity, be it in the form of barriers to entry or restriction to resources.
 This is made worse by the fact that anything justifying international copyright is inevitably tagged with a monetary value carrying many zeroes.
 In some cases, the amounts run into the millions.

 Author Ernest Cline is aware of this, and so in his novel, he explains that fictitious genius James Halliday created a platform so popular and profitable, everybody wanted in.
 This scenario is plausible, though quite unlikely to happen in our actual world.

 In fact, it’s probably not too far-fetched to say some companies might even adopt an extremely hawkish position towards any concept of content sharing.
 Rather than jump in, they would incessantly monitor a conceptual universe like the Oasis.

 2. Commercial Competition and Copycats

-What’s doubly impressive is that after 16 years, no organization has created a parallel that could remotely challenge Facebook’s domination.
+What’s doubly impressive is that after nearly two decades, no organization has created an equal.
 In every sense, Facebook is a cultural, commercial, and technological miracle.
-This in turn suggests that given the right marketing and technology, a virtual reality “Oasis” could also transform our lives the same way.
+This in turn suggests that given the right marketing and technology, a virtual reality “Oasis” could transform our lives the same way.

 Do not forget.
-Facebook is a giant, but only within its own room in a house full of rooms.
+Facebook is a giant but only within its own room in a house full of rooms.
 In competition are all sorts of other social media platforms.
-From Twitter to YouTube, to Tumblr, and Pinterest, to name but a few.
-Every hour, these players feverishly compete for more of the same pie.
+From Twitter to YouTube, to TikTok, and Whatsapp, the “house” has long been crowded.
+Every hour, these players feverishly compete for more of the same pie too.
 On most days, all end the day with little meaningful gain.